 We are then, I guess, certainly self-served by the Servant of the Servant of God.

 Additionally, the rock of the Church is also those who in their care for us give us the gift of the Faith.
-My dad certainly did this for me and my siblings - and I will miss sharing that with him before that day when he and all the saints of my family and heaven and the angels come for me.
+My dad certainly did this for me and my siblings - and I will miss sharing that with him until that day when he, all the saints of my family and heaven, and the angels come for me.